What's the best hybrid workspace management software?

 Plans start at $99/month for up to 15 spaces, with higher-tier options available.
 A free trial lets you explore the platform before committing.

-Officely is a desk booking tool that works directly within Slack and Microsoft Teams, making it easy for employees to reserve desks, meeting rooms, and other office resources without switching apps.
-It’s designed for seamless integration and user convenience, perfect for hybrid teams.
+Officely works directly within Slack and Microsoft Teams, making it easy for employees to reserve desks, meeting rooms, and other office resources without switching apps.
+It’s designed for seamless integration and user convenience, which is perfect for hybrid teams.

-- Slack-integrated room booking: Your team can quickly book meeting rooms right from Slack.
+- Room and desk booking: Your team can quickly book meeting rooms and desks right from Slack or Teams.

 - Resource management: Straightforward reservation of desks, parking spots, bike racks, and pet-friendly spaces.